longitude-one/symfony-bundle-template/README.md

-# cookies-consent-bundle
+# Cookies consent bundle
-A bundle to manage cookies with respect and morality (and bootstrap 5.1)
+A Symfony bundle to manage cookies with respect and morality (and bootstrap 5.1)